unixwzrd/unixwzrd.github.io/html/index.md

 ---
 layout: home
-title: Distributed Thinking Systems
+title: Welcome to Distributed Thinking Systems
 ---

-# Welcome to Distributed Thinking Systems

-Welcome to Distributed Thinking Systems, where we tackle complex challenges by harnessing the power of Artificial Intelligence, distributed computing, and innovative technology.
-Our mission is to apply these advanced tools to create impactful solutions for real-world problems.
+At Distributed Thinking Systems, we tackle some of the toughest challenges using Artificial Intelligence, distributed computing, and innovative technology.
+Our current mission is to apply these advanced tools to address the harmful impact of **parental alienation** in high-conflict divorce cases, providing solutions that prevent alienation before it takes root.

-Explore our site to learn more about our projects, dive into our blog posts, and discover how we’re leveraging technology to drive meaningful change.
+Explore our site to learn more about our projects, read our blog posts, and see how we leverage technology to create meaningful change in the fight against parental alienation.

 ## About Us

-We are passionate about applying the principles of distributed thinking and systems to solve complex problems, leveraging our deep expertise in AI, distributed computing, and Unix/Linux environments.
-Our mission is to develop innovative solutions that drive positive change and empower organizations to thrive in the digital age.
+We are passionate about using AI and distributed computing to solve real-world problems.
+Our current project focuses on analyzing communication patterns, identifying early signs of parental alienation, with the goal of helping families and children avoiding its long-term emotional and psychological damage.

 ## What We Do

-We provide a range of technology solutions, including:
+We specialize in:
-- **Artificial Intelligence & Machine Learning**
+- **Artificial Intelligence & Machine Learning**: Applying AI to uncover patterns and prevent parental alienation.
-- **Data Analytics**
-- **Distributed Computing Systems** (Unix, Linux, Solaris, macOS)
+- **Data Analytics**: Developing tools to analyze communications, legal documents, and family dynamics to highlight signs of alienation.
+- **Distributed Computing Systems**: Utilizing Unix/Linux environments to build scalable systems for AI-driven solutions.
-- **Digital Forensics & Data Recovery**
+- **Digital Forensics & Data Recovery**: Offering advanced recovery and analysis, especially for legal and family support purposes.

-Our work spans various industries, from finance to legal support, helping clients harness the power of AI and technology to solve their most challenging problems.
-We offer insights and solutions in the realms of Artificial Intelligence, distributed computing, and cybersecurity, with a focus on the societal, ethical, and environmental impacts of these technologies.

-## Get In Touch

-I would love to assist you on any projects you have and am actively seeking to help.
-We can help you achieve success with your projects, with many years of experience in many different industries.
-Feel free to reach out by email or social media listed below.

-Stay connected through [GitHub](https://github.com/unixwzrd), [LinkedIn](https://www.linkedin.com/in/unixwzrd), and [Twitter](https://twitter.com/unixwzrd) for updates and new content.
+We’re working at the intersection of AI and family law, and are committed to protecting parents and children from the devastating emotional and psychological damage of alienation.
+Our solutions leverage cutting-edge AI to analyze communication shifts and prevent issues before they escalate.

+{% include GetInTouch.html %}